Looking for cheap or free things to do in Athens?

-Greece has struggled a lot in recent years and still hasn’t fully recovered from the 2009 crisis.
+Greece has struggled a lot in recent years and still hasn’t fully recovered from the 2010 financial crisis.
 But the Athenian people power on.
 Nowadays, the vibrant, dynamic capital combines ancient and modern.
 The result is a melting pot of history, culture, cuisine, and creativity.

 The streets are abuzz with social and political protests and street art.
 There’s history, music, art, and incredible food around every corner.
 You’ll discover ancient temples, hipster cafes, and meet the friendliest people in the world.
 Athens has something for everyone.

 We’ve got lots to cover, so let’s dive into our list of the best cheap or free things to do in Athens.

 If you are looking to sleep for cheap check out these awesome Athens hostels!

 Exploring Exarcheia is one of the best free things to do in Athens.
 You’ll see a different side of the ancient capital, one that always shocks and excites.

 Exarcheia is Athens’ most fascinating neighborhood.
 Its grungy alternative vibe is truly unique.
 Home to Athens’ anarchist community, the political atmosphere is palpable.
 At the height of the refugee crisis in Greece, Exarcheia was home to some of the largest squats in the city.
 It has long been a gathering place for migrants, refugees, and anarchists.

 From riots and peaceful activism to live music concerts and outdoor movie nights, Exarcheia’s never boring!
 Its streets are lined with anarchist bookshops, politically charged street art, and bohemian bars to explore.
 If you want to see Athen’s alternative side, then Exarcheia is a must-see.

 Take a walking tour